TeamSparkAI/toolvault/projects/proxy/docs/reconnect.md

 - But that only solves the managed server update, the Tool Value or gateway reconfig and/or stop/start will still have the same issue (it doesn't fail until later)

 I don't see any good way to make our in-place reconnect/reconfigure work with Streamable.
 Alternatives:
-- Only support SSE for gateway in Tool Vault
+- Only support SSE for gateway in ToolVault
   - It works fine, it's local machine so long-lived persistent connections are fine, and we fixed the broken connection management in our SSE implementation
 - Create our own client and server protocol that does what we need (but that might look an awful lot like SSE, so what value would we be adding?)